 Why Is It Important to Clear the Backlog of Stream Designations?

-Clearing the backlog is particularly important to our state’s $58 billion outdoor recreation economy right now.
+Clearing the backlog is particularly important to our state’s $58-billion outdoor recreation economy right now.
 These additional protections are critical to helping the state manage and protect fish populations, especially as demands on water resources continue to increase.
 When you consider that roughly 40 percent of streams across the state are NOT suitable for fishing, swimming, and/or drinking water, according to the DEP, it makes sense to safeguard the exceptional waterways that already meet top standards and support outdoor recreation that drives our economy.

 TRCP polling shows that 92 percent of sportsmen and sportswomen in Pennsylvania support maintaining and strengthening clean water standards in the state, which is home to some of the best publicly accessible fishing that the East Coast has to offer.
-Plus, providing additional conservation safeguards to the best wild trout streams supports small businesses like tackle shops and fishing guide services that make up an important part of the robust outdoor recreation industry in Pennsylvania.
+Providing additional conservation safeguards to the best wild trout streams also supports small businesses like tackle shops and fishing guide services that make up an important part of the robust outdoor recreation industry in Pennsylvania.

 Photo by Will Parson/Chesapeake Bay Program.

 2 Responses to “Interactive Map Shows PA Streams Lacking the Conservation They Deserve”

 Don’t forget about a awesome wild trout stream in Somerset County Deeter Gap